advaith1/howtodiscord/docs/bugs/info.md

 # Reporting Discord Bugs
-As with all software, Discord can sometimes have some :bugs: in it.
-Sometimes you may feel the urge to scream at someone about such :bugs:.
+As with all software, Discord can sometimes have some :bug:-s in it.
+Sometimes you may feel the urge to scream at someone about such :bug:-s.
 Thankfully, we've got a solution that won't render you unable to speak for 3 days!
 Introducing: **Discord Testers** - The next in high-quality bug reporting.

 ## How it works